devopshobbies/k8s-virtualization/README.md

 ## Overview

-k8s-virtualization as an automation source code can automate the deployment of skyfarm backend and infrastructure.
-Universe consists of a number of sub systems that deploy separate parts of the infrastructure separately.
-The underlyig infrastructure has been automated by Ansible while the cluster level automation has been conducted with Hashicorp Terraform.
-With Universe we deploy +13 Virtual machines fully automated with KVM in the backend and Kubevirt on kubernetes.
-In this document we go throught the capabilities of the source code, list of features, basic concepts and finally the full deployment roadmap and guideline.
+k8s-virtualization as an automation source code can automate the deployment of k8s-virtualization backend and infrastructure.
+Universe consists of several sub-systems that deploy separate parts of the infrastructure separately.
+The underlying infrastructure has been automated by Ansible while the cluster-level automation has been conducted with Hashicorp Terraform.
+With k8s-virtualization we deploy several Virtual machines at once and fully automated with KVM in the backend and Kubevirt on Kubernetes.
+In this document, we go through the capabilities of the source code, a list of features, basic concepts, and finally the full deployment roadmap and guidelines.

-## Prerequisits
+## Prerequisite

 ### Host Nodes

-**Note:** For the porpuse of this project you need at least 2 Nodes (one master and one worker)
+**Note:** For the purpose of this project you need at least 2 Nodes (one master and one worker)

-Please before installation make sure that your CPU suports hardware virtualization via  `egrep` command
+Please before installation make sure that your CPU supports hardware virtualization via the `egrep` command

 ```bash
 egrep -c '(vmx|svm)' /proc/cpuinfo
 ```

-If the command returns a value of **0**, your processor it not capable of running KVM. on the otherhand, any other number means you can proceed with the installation.
+If the command returns a value of **0**, your processor it not capable of running KVM. on the other hand, any other number means you can proceed with the installation.

 - **openssh-server**

 Please make sure that you have installed and activated open-ssh on your host machine.
 Below you can find an installation guide.
-You need to activate open-ssh, generate a key and coppy the key to you host machine.
+You need to activate open-ssh, generate a key, and copy the key to your host machine.

 Step 1.